devmaroy/zoova_cu_cl_ga_hc_en/README.md

 This project is powered by **Gatsby** and is created for a client.

-Build with hard coded data.
+Created with hard coded data.

 <br>